dinoboards/yellow-msx-series-for-rc2014/music/README.md

 Or you can use the inherent capabilities of the MSX-MUSIC module to update its own image using the `muflash.com` MSX-DOS utility.

-To update the image on the onboard ROM to a later version of MSX-BASIC -- follow these steps:
+To update the image on the ROM to a later version -- follow these steps:

 1. Download (or assembly your own version) from the github's release page, https://github.com/vipoo/yellow-msx-series-for-rc2014/releases, the file `msx-rc2014-XX-XX-XX.zip`
 2. Extract the `rcmusic.rom` and `muflash.com` files from this zip file